1. Home

 Bernhard Langer, 1986: Wiener schnitzel (breaded veal).

-(*OK, haggis is a Scottish specialty.
-Take sheep organs - heart, liver and lungs - and mince.
-Add minced suet [fatty tissues taken from around the sheep's kidneys], oatmeal and onions, and boil the whole mixture inside a sheep's stomach.
-We warned you.
-And we're guessing most of the past champions ordered off the Augusta National menu that year.)
+(*Haggis is a Scottish specialty.
+Take sheep organs - heart, liver, and lungs - and mince.
+Add minced suet, oatmeal, and onions, and boil the whole mixture inside a sheep's stomach.)